bd-j/prospector/README.md

 Prospector is pure python.
 See [installation](doc/installation.rst) for requirements.
-Other files in the [doc/](doc/) directory explain the usage of the code.
+Other files in the [doc/](doc/) directory explain the usage of the code, and you can read the documentation [here](http://prospect.readthedocs.io/en/latest/).

 See also the [tutorial](demo/tutorial.rst), the [demo notebook](demo/NestedDemo.ipynb), or the [deconstructed demo](demo/DeconstructedDemo.ipynb)